 This past 2017-18 season, Andrews’ was named Co-Coach of the Year.
 Under her leadership, the Lady Bulldogs claimed the MACJC North Division Championship, had a 100% graduation rate, maintained a 3.03 grade point average, and had three players (Nina Carpenter-Cal State at Bakersfield, Vaquela Pimpton-The University of New Orleans, & Brittany Webster- Jacksonville State University) sign Division I scholarships.

 In July of 2016, Andrews earned her master’s degree in physical education from the University of West Alabama.
 Prior to her post-graduate achievement, she earned her bachelor’s degree in human environmental sciences from the University of Alabama in December 2002.
 Almost three years following her graduation, Andrews’ professional career began in September 2005 when signed with the Caja Canarias team in the Canary Islands, Spain (Gran Canaria).
 There she earned a starting position in the line-up and was named MVP of the week for the Spanish League Top Division (FIBA Europe).

 At the University of Alabama, Andrews was named Co-Captain of her team and was the only senior to start every game for the Tide averaging 11.5 points and 7.8 rebounds.
 During her senior season at the Capstone, she received accolades for the team’s best in field goal percentage, team leading rebounder, and team leader in blocked shots.
-Within the SEC, Andrews was ranked 7th in rebounding and 10th in blocked shot in 2002-03.
+Within the SEC, Andrews was ranked seventh in rebounding and 10th in blocked shots in 2002-03.

 Andrews’ collegiate playing career began at Louisiana State University under the leadership of the legendary coach, Sue Gunter.
 During her tenure, LSU Lady Tigers made two appearances to the NCAA tournament, “Sweet Sixteen” and “Elite Eight.”